hanseaston/pandemic-produce-delivery-project/README.md

 - Located in the greater Seattle area 🌴💦
 - Fully functional produce delivery shop with more than 50 items avaiable
-  - vegetables, fruit, protein, seafood, dairy 🍋🍗🥬🍤🧀
+  - vegetables🥬, fruit🍋, protein🍗, seafood🍤, dairy🧀
 - Signin, signup, and signout functionalities, including Google signin
 - Secure checkout and payment using Stripe services
 - Admin page that handles user orders as well as product management